Howard Broad: Tasers

 The New Zealand police ran two trials examining the introduction of tasers, before Broad authorised their general use on 28 August 2008.
 The previous day he had taken the decision to parliament seeking input — opposition politicians and the Police Association criticised him and the Labour government for diverting attention away from other political issues and needing government help to make a decision.
 He declined a request by a TVNZ journalist to be tasered himself.

 Media incidents

 The June 2007 issue of Investigate magazine revealed that in a pornographic film involving bestiality with a chicken screened at Broad's home in 1981.
 He acknowledged the film was shown but stated he only learnt about it afterwards and did not approve.

 A 2008 investigation by the Independent Police Conduct Authority cleared Broad of allegations he had "pulled rank" to avoid being breath tested in 1992.
 A detective inspector in Christchurch at the time, he returned a positive breath alcohol test.
 The traffic officer told him to leave the car and walk, standard practice at the time, according to the inquiry.
 He reported the incident to his superior the following morning.

+Later life

+Broad continues to work with the New Zealand Police in his capacity as a Member of the Board at Crimestoppers New Zealand.